viamrobotics/docs/docs/program/apis/data-client.md

 ### FileUploadFromPath

-Upload files stored on your robot to the [Viam app](https://app.viam.com) by filepath.
+Upload files stored on your machine to the [Viam app](https://app.viam.com) by filepath.
 Uploaded files can be found under the **Files** subtab of the app's [**Data** tab](https://app.viam.com/data).

 {{< tabs >}}